yorickbouma/sqlfluff/plugins/sqlfluff-plugin-hnl/README.md

-# Example rules plugin
+# HNL rules plugin

-This example plugin showcases the ability to setup installable rule plugins.
+This HNL plugin contains HNL specific rules.

 This interface is supported from version `0.4.0` of SQLFluff onwards.